 - The plate can be re-inked for multiple prints.

 - The prints are hung out to dry.

 - Pennants are given away as gifts and sewn onto fabric binding tape for display at community events.

 The short-term goal is to raise awareness of urban watershed renewal, and make connections to people, to nature and our place in the local land and watershed.

-The goal is to make 14 kilometers of pennants to decorate the Bowker Creek greenway route from end to end.
+The long-term goal is to make 14 kilometers of pennants to decorate the Bowker Creek greenway route from end to end.
 Supporting communities receive finished pennant collections for display at community events.